duckbillsecurity/TemplateInjection/readme.md

 ### Basic steps

-1. Save a Microsoft Word document with macro as a .dotm file.
+1. Save a Microsoft Word document with macro as a .doc file (Word 97-2003 Document).
 2. Locate the .dotm file onto a remote web server.
 3. Save a Microsoft Word document for remote template injection as a .docx file.
 4. Use the PowerShell script to inject reference of the remote template into the .docx file.